RedHatQE/polarize/README.md

 polarize has several goals:

 - Make the source code where testcase definitions and requirements live
-- A TestNG reporter that generates junit reports compatible with the XUnit importer
+- A TestNG reporter that generates junit reports compatible with the XUnit importer to update TestRun results
 - Creates or updates Polarion TestCase based on Java annotations during compilation
 - A Java tool to send the XUnit and Testcase importer requests (no shelling out to curl)
 - A Java tool to consume importer messages from the CI Message Bus (no subscribe.py)